-Green living room ideas promise to renew your connection to nature, and the color green is said to evoke feelings of balance, vibrancy and good fortune.
+Looking to create a restful space?
+Our green living room ideas promise to renew your connection to nature, with the color green effective at evoking feelings of balance, vibrancy and good fortune.

-Whether a touch of emerald is what you’re after or mint is more your thing, we’ve compiled a handy guide to decorating with the season’s hottest hue.
+Whether a touch of emerald will bring you joy or mint is more your thing, we’ve compiled an inspirational collection of green living rooms.

-With green available in a whole host of shades, it’s easy to find decor and living room paint ideas that will suit your look and give your scheme a seasonal lift, whether it’s a large-scale makeover for the living room or simple styling project.
+With green available in a whole host of shades, it’s easy to find decor and living room ideas that will suit your ideas for decorating with green, and give your scheme a seasonal lift, whether it’s a large-scale makeover for the living room or simple styling project.

 Green living room ideas

-Consulting basic color theory will ensure your scheme is soothing and that it flows effectively from room to room.
-Our favorite living room ideas – using a variety of green hues – will inspire you.
+If you love green room ideas, why not consider them for your living space?
+There is a whole range of tones to choose from, including deep, moody tones, right through to lighter shades.
+Consulting the color wheel will ensure your scheme is soothing and that your room color ideas flow effectively from space-to-space.
+Our favorite green living room ideas – using a variety of hues – will inspire you.

 From arboretum-inspired motifs to hothouse plant life, foliage takes on a fresh look this season.
 It’s time to welcome all things green and pleasant into the home.